Frequently Asked Questions

 1. How Many Hives Should I Start With?

 How to start keeping bees can be confusing.
 The number of hives to start with is entirely up to the individual.
 We recommend at least two hives because with two hives you can share resources between hives.
 If one hive becomes queenless and fails to replace their queen, a frame of eggs can be carried over from the other hive and the queenless hive can raise their own queen.
 If one hives becomes low in numbers, frames of brood from the strong colony can be moved over to strengthen the weak hive.
 Certainly starting with one hive is acceptable, but there is an advantage to starting with more than one.

 2. How Far Apart Should The Hives Bees From Each Other?

 In commercial operations, four hives are placed on a single pallet.
 For the hobbyist, the distance between hives is usually determined based on the comfort of the beekeeper.
 The beekeeper may want to work all the hives without walking a considerable distance between each hive.
 I usually recommend at least two feet between hives.

-Traditionally, we recommend the opening of the hive should face south or southeast.
-However, it really does not matter.
+Traditionally, we recommend the opening of the hive face south or southeast.
+However, it really does not matter too much.

 4. How Close To The House Can I Put My Hives?

 Use good judgment.
 Bees will fly miles away from their hive to find nectar.
 If a hive is near your house, the bees will still fly up and away.
 However, it may take six feet from the hive for bees to gain six feet in altitude.
 Keep this in mind so that hives are not placed near sidewalks, decks and clotheslines.
 Place them so that when the bees leave the hive, they will not be immediately near people or pets.

 5. What Should I Plant To Help My Bees?